yapb/docs/документы/customization.rst

 - ``Event Radio_ShesGonnaBlow`` - "Get out of there, it's gonna blow!" radio command.
 - ``Event Radio_Negative`` - "Negative." radio command.
 - ``Event Radio_EnemyDown`` - "Enemy down." radio command.

+You can comment out these lines if you want the bot to use standard radio commands.

 Chatter events
 --------------------------